 NOTE: Nearly all of the homemade almond milk recipes use a proportion of 1 cup of almonds to 4 cups of water.
 Remember that, as we will refer to it again in a bit.

-So I gave it a whirl (pun intended), and while the almond milk was delicious, and the resulting yogurt was tasty, it wasn’t really yogurt – it was basically kefir, having the consistency of a smoothie (and a thin smoothie at that), not at all thick like even a runny yogurt.
-I had read that subsequent batches of homemade almond milk yogurt will get thicker with each generation (assuming you are using some of the previous generation as your starter for your next generation), and that may be true, but this stuff was so thin that I couldn’t imagine how long that would take to get to generation X (5 batches?
+So we gave it a whirl (pun intended), and while the almond milk was delicious, and the resulting yogurt was tasty, it wasn’t really yogurt – it was basically kefir, having the consistency of a smoothie (and a thin smoothie at that), not at all thick like even a runny yogurt.
+We had read that subsequent batches of homemade almond milk yogurt will get thicker with each generation (assuming you are using some of the previous generation as your starter for your next generation), and that may be true, but this stuff was so thin that we couldn’t imagine how long that would take to get to generation X (5 batches?
 15?) before it was thick enough to spoon out.

-In addition to upping the amount of almonds, I did away with removing the peel, did away with the straining, and included the water in which the almonds are soaked.
+In addition to upping the amount of almonds, we did away with removing the peel, did away with the straining, and included the water in which the almonds are soaked.
 All of this led to a higher protein almond milk and… wait for it… a thicker yogurt!
 Tah dah!
 And, of course, it also makes it super-easy!
 Turns out that the easier the steps, the thicker the yogurt!
 You have to love that!

-So, here’s how I did it.
+So, here’s how we did it.

-1 cup almonds (I use organic)
+1 cup almonds (we use organic almonds from Costco)

 1 cup water plus more water for later

-2 – 8 tablespoons plain vegan yogurt (any type) as a starter, the amount depends on how many jars you are going to make (I have not tried this with a probiotic or powdered starter)
+2 – 8 tablespoons plain vegan yogurt (any type) as a starter, the amount depends on how many jars you are going to make (we have not tried this with a probiotic or powdered starter)

 The Almond Milk

 Place the almonds and the 1 cup of water in your Instant Pot, lock, close the vent, and set to manual 1 minute (yes, that’s right, just one minute).
+NOTE: If you don’t have an Instant Pot you can boil the almonds in water for 5 minutes, although the results may not be exactly the same.

 Allow to natural pressure release (NPR) or if you are in a hurry allow to NPR for at least 10 minutes, then quick release (QR).

 Now, put the almonds, along with the remains of the water in which you pressure cooked them, into your Vitamix or other high speed blender.
 Add 1 to 2 cups of water, and blend the bejeezus out of it.
-With my Vitamix I start with variable speed, slowly cranking it up to the highest variable speed setting, and then from there go to high speed.
+With our Vitamix we start with variable speed, slowly cranking it up to the highest variable speed setting, and then from there go to high speed.
 Blend at high speed for at least a few minutes, to get it as liquified as possible.
 Then add more water until the total volume is 4 cups (1 quart), and blend just a bit more to get it fully blended.

 The almond milk will probably be quite warm, so allow it to cool until it is at most lukewarm, room temperature is even better.
 If it is any warmer it can kill the starter.